Anthrocon/www/content/Get Involved/charity/index.md

 ## Bucket Brigade

 At the convention, you may see some costumed performers going around with a specifically designated bucket for soliciting donations to the charity.
-It’s none other than our Bucket Brigade — and we’d love you to be a part of it.
+It’s none other than our Bucket Brigade — and if you’re looking to help us raise funds, we’d love for you to be part of it.

+{{< center >}}{{< button href="https://docs.google.com/forms/d/1o5Y5fViV-uL0JEatjj64kD9NplAY6u0guyvbE-xlfyU/preview" >}}Apply Online{{< /button >}}{{< /center >}}

 ***